 Start with your header

 The purpose of your resume is to get called for an interview, so your header should have up-to-date and easy-to-read contact information.
-The essential components are your name, phone numbers, professional email address, location and LinkedIn profile.

-As a nurse, you may want to use a resume header that is professional — not too colorful or showy.
+As a nurse, you may want to use a resume header that is strictly professional — not too colorful or showy.
 While you can add a dose of your personality, try to keep the reader focused on your accomplishments.

 Consider adding your license or professional title, like “Registered Nurse (RN),” in your header to make your qualifications immediately apparent.